-As part of the Short-Doyle Medi-Cal Certification process for new programs or Recertification of Short-Doyle Medi-Cal programs, the organizational provider will:

-- Secure a new fire clearance document from their local fire code authority and submit a copy to the San Diego County Mental Health Service's Health Plan Organization Quality Assurance Unit prior to Certification/ Recertification site visit. - After receipt of the fire clearance document by QA, a site visit will be scheduled.
-Note: All fire clearance documents must be kept at the program site and be available to reviewers.

-At the Short-Doyle Certification/Recertification site visit, the organizational provider must make available to the reviewer the most recent site fire clearance document.
-Providers will be in compliance if the most recent fire clearance document has been completed within one (1) year of the previous fire clearance document date.
-If the most recent fire clearance document has not been completed within the one (1) year period or fire clearance document is not found, the program will receive a Plan of Correction (POC) requesting the appropriate action (s) to be taken by the provider.
-The action (s) will be included in the POC and sent to San Diego County Mental Health Service's QA Unit to review.
+- See the Optum website "Beneficiary" tab for most up to date list of threshold languages and available translated documents. - As part of the Short-Doyle Medi-Cal Certification process for new programs or Recertification of Short-Doyle Medi-Cal programs, the organizational provider will: - Secure a new fire clearance document from their local fire code authority and submit a copy to the San Diego County Mental Health Service's Health Plan Organization Quality Assurance Unit prior to Certification/ Recertification site visit. - After receipt of the fire clearance document by QA, a site visit will be scheduled.
+Note: All fire clearance documents must be kept at the program site and be available to reviewers. - At the Short-Doyle Certification/Recertification site visit, the organizational provider must make available to the reviewer the most recent site fire clearance document.
+Providers will be in compliance if the most recent fire clearance document has been completed within three (3) years of the previous fire clearance document date.
+If the most recent fire clearance document has not been completed within the three (3) year period or fire clearance document is not found, the program will receive a Plan of Correction (POC) requesting the appropriate action(s) to be taken by the provider.
+The action(s) will be included in the POC and sent to San Diego County Mental Health Service's QA Unit for review.
 For any questions on this process, please contact QIMatters.hhsa@sdcounty.ca.gov.